Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 zcf.addNewIssuer(liquidityIssuer, 'Liquidity')
 });
 ```

-**tyg todo: Redo as Allocations are properties of Seats, specificall
-ZCFSeat and UserSeat**
 ## zcf.getCurrentAllocation(offerHandle, brandKeywordRecord)
 - `offerHandle` <router-link to="/glossary/#handle">`{Array <Handle>}`</router-link>
 - `brandKeywordRecord` An optional parameter.
 If omitted, only returns amounts for brands for which an allocation currently exists.